Add your name to our mailing list and keep right up to date with what's going on

-Rabbi Dr Michael Hilton lived in Kenton as a child, and attended Quainton Hall School, Harrow and Merchant Taylors’ School, Northwood.
+Rabbi Dr Michael Hilton lived in Kenton as a child and attended Quainton Hall School, Harrow and Merchant Taylors’ School, Northwood.
 He studied Latin, Greek and English Literature at Oxford and completed a doctorate about English translations of the Anacreontea.
 Michael worked as a Housing Officer with homeless families before training for the rabbinate at Leo Baeck College.
 Michael is married and has three sons.

 At Kol Chai he has overseen the change from a congregation with more children than adults to one where most members are young adults or parents of young adults.
-During his time he has encouraged and supported:

 Michael has written two books in the field of Jewish Christian Dialogue: The Gospels and Rabbinic Judaism(1988, with Gordian Marshall OP), and The Christian Effect on Jewish Life (1994).
 In 2014 JPS published his new book Bar Mitzvah: A History, detailing the origins and development of bar mitzvah (for boys) and bat mitzvah (for girls).
 You can read a summary of the book and some of the most important primary sources here.